How to Improve Social Intelligence & Improve Social Skills!

 Cultures are comprised of a wide variety of people with different beliefs, experiences, and customs.
 Socially intelligent individuals need to take the time to understand these differences, rather than dismissing them as strange or offensive.

-To do this effectively, we must be open-minded and take the perspective of others into account, recognizing that our cultural background may not always be representative of the broader population.
+To do this effectively, we must be open-minded.
+We should take the perspective of others into account.
+We should recognize that our cultural background may not always be representative of the broader population.

-In addition, we must work to build competency in interacting with people from different cultural backgrounds by learning about what values and beliefs are important to them and practicing our skills in real-life situations.
+We must work to build competency in interacting with people from different cultural backgrounds.
+This can be done by learning about what values and beliefs are important to them.
+We should also practice our skills in real-life situations.

-By doing these things, we can not only gain a greater appreciation for the world around us but also grow as compassionate and understanding members of society.
+By doing these things, we can gain a greater appreciation for the world around us.
+We can also grow as compassionate and understanding members of society.

 Implement Active Listening